SorinBetisor/PentominoesPacking/README.md

 ## User Instructions:

-* Feel free to provide feedback or report any issues to the authors for future improvements.
+* Feel free to provide feedback or report any issues for future improvements.